valueflows/valueflows/mkdocs/docs/specification/uml.md

 ## UML diagram

-This diagram includes all elements necessary for a complete REA-based core economic vocabulary, so includes elements that we re-use from other vocabularies.
-All namespaces are documented by the prefix to each element.
+This diagram includes all elements defined in the system of record turtle file, for visual understanding of relationships.

 A textual explanation of everything on this diagram is on the [Diagram Explanations page](model-text.md).